RylandCodes/UfoBlitz/README.md

   <li>Restart.
 R</li>
 </ul>
 <h4>Goal</h4>
 <p>Shoot the aliens to gain points and not hitting the alien will deduct your points.
-Also a random flying alien will come every few seconds so you also have to avoid that</p>
+Also a random flying alien will come every few seconds so you also have to avoid that.
+The game saves your highscore when you leave through a txt file so do not delete that</p>